alco-company/mortimer-bellis/WORKLOG.md

 * pulltorefreshjs - for mobile
 * we need to instantiate the pulltorefresh on the page-controller
 * try to get icons back on mobile
+* tested svg's and the dinero callback revisited

 ### 19/11/2024